tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 more practical solution in time-sensitive applications or for devices that frequently perform cryptographic operations.

-### Secure Exporting of Seeds
+### Exporting Seeds and Private Keys

-   Given the potential for hardware failures or the end-of-life of constrained devices, it is essential to plan for backup and recovery of the cryptographic seeds.
+   Given the potential for hardware failures or the end-of-life of devices containing keys, it is essential to plan for backup and recovery of the cryptographic seeds and private keys.
 Constrained devices should support secure seed backup mechanisms, ideally leveraging encrypted storage and ensuring that the backup data is protected from unauthorized access.
-In a disaster recovery scenario, the seed should be recoverable to enable the re-derivation of the private key, provided the proper security measures are in place to prevent unauthorized extraction.
+In a disaster recovery scenario, the seeds and private keys should be recoverable private key, provided the proper security measures are in place to prevent unauthorized extraction.

-   For secure exporting of seeds, PQC encryption algorithms, such as ML-KEM, should be used to encrypt the seed before export.
+   For secure exporting of seeds and private keys, AES-256 (or higher) should be used to encrypt the seed before export.
 This ensures that the seed remains protected even if the export process is vulnerable to quantum attacks.
-The process for secure export should include:

-   - Encrypting the seed using a post-quantum encryption algorithm, such as ML-KEM, rather than relying on traditional encryption algorithms.
-   - Ensuring the exported seed is accessible only to authorized entities.
-   - Enforcing strict access controls and secure transport mechanisms to prevent unauthorized access during transfer.
+Operationally, the exported data and the AES key should both be protected against unauthorized access or modification.

-   The seed generation, storage, and usage should remain entirely within the cryptographic module.
-This minimizes the risk of exposure and ensures compliance with established security guidelines.
+   The encryption and the decryption of the seeds and private keys should remain entirely within the cryptographic modules, to minimizes the risk of exposure and ensures compliance with established security guidelines.

 # Ephemeral Key Management